docker/docs/datacenter/ucp/2.1/guides/admin/backups-and-disaster-recovery.md

 To create a consistent backup, the backup command temporarily stops the UCP containers running on the node where the backup is being performed.
-User resources, such as services, containers and stacks are not affected by this operation and will continue operating as expected.
+User resources, such as services, containers, and stacks are not affected by this operation and will continue operating as expected.
 Any long-lasting `exec`, `logs`, `events` or `attach` operations on the affected manager node will be disconnected.